Early 2015 marked the start of ChalmersX – the venture of Chalmers MOOCs as a whole.

 "There is a great deal of interest in graphene, and this is a way for us to reach a large number of people with our knowledge," says Maria Knutson Wedel.

-Chalmers mooc will be accessible through the edx platform.
-Chalmers will be in good company as prominent universities such as MIT, Harvard, Berkeley and the Karolinska institute offer their mooc on the same platform.
+Chalmers MOOCs will be accessible through the edx platform.
+Chalmers will be in good company as prominent universities such as MIT, Harvard, Berkeley and Delft offer their MOOCs on the same platform.

 Text: Ingela Roos